HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 * _-u_ uses the Unicode Collation Algorithm (UCA) rather than the default sort.
 * _-c_ or _-d_ enforce Unicode normalization (NFC or NFD) as data is read.

 All of the above options are used and noted in various parts of this study.
-By decomposing characters and counting them it is then possible to reconstruct the keys used to produce the text corpus being analysised.
-Once the text corpus is analysed by keyboard input method, it is then possible to determine the following:
+By decomposing characters and counting them it is then possible to reconstruct the keys used to produce the text corpus being analyzed.
+Once the text corpus is analyzed by keyboard input method, it is then possible to determine the following:

 * A heat map visualization for the sample text from James.
 * A heat map visualization of the entire text from James.